greg-dubrow/tidy-tuesday-projects/2020/tt_2020-04-07_letour/README.md

     #> $ year             <dbl> 1903, 1903, 1903, 1903, 1903, 1903, 1903, 1903, 1903…
     #> $ stage_num        <chr> "1", "1", "1", "1", "1", "1", "1", "1", "1", "1", "1…
     #> $ stage_ltr        <chr> "", "", "", "", "", "", "", "", "", "", "", "", "", …

+Poking around the Kaggle site referenced I found this dataset of final results for all riders in all races since 1903.
+A few different fields than in the tidy tuesday winners set.

+    ## overall race results for finishers up to 2020...need to figure out how to merge with tdf package sets
+    tdf_bigset <- read.csv("https://github.com/camminady/LeTourDataSet/blob/master/Riders.csv?raw=true") %>%
+      mutate(Rider = str_to_title(Rider)) %>%
+      rename(rownum = X)

+Now this is a ton of data to work with, and I won’t use it all.
+Figured I’d include the code to get it all in case you get inspired to grab it and take a look.

+Ok, let’s lok into the data and make some charts and tables.